biblestudy: Divorce and Remarriage

 Ezekiel 16 is a brief overview of God's relationship with Israel.

-Ezekiel 16:15 But thou didst trust in thine own beauty, and played the harlot because of thy renown, and poured out thy fornications on every one that passed by; his it was.
+Ezekiel 16:15 But you trusted in your own beauty, and played the harlot because of your fame, and poured out your harlotry on everyone who passed by who would have it.

 What are we dealing with here, brethren?
 We are dealing with a multitudinous variety of sins under the heading "harlotry" and "fornication."
 It was not merely false religion, which was at the foundation, but it was idolatry taken into every facet of life in the form of a wide variety of sins.
 They all fall under the description of sexual sins, but the reality is that they were spiritual sins.
 Do you see what this is?